• Skip to primary navigation

 There are two methods of substring() methods available.
 In this guide, we will see how to use this method with the help of examples.

-String substring(): This method takes the starting index of a string and returns a new substring that begins at that startIndex.
+String substring(): This method takes a string’s starting index and returns a new substring that begins at that startIndex.
 The range of the substring goes from the startIndex (including) to the end of the string.

 public class SubStringExample1